-Remember that there is no flaw in his/her character.
+Remember that there is no flaw in their character.
 Ask yourself what was your role in the affair.
 Perhaps somewhere there was an unmet need in your relationship — for love, affection, attention, validation of worth or anything else?

 3. Replace anger with understanding

-This is never easy.
+Recovering from infidelity is never easy.
 But it will happen in time (especially after you have acknowledged your own role).
 After all, know that whenever there is infidelity involved in a relationship, the non-cheating partner also plays a role in the drama.

 4. Refrain from bad-mouthing

-But if you intend on surviving infidelity in your marriage and work things out with your spouse, it may not be a great idea to divulge in all the dirty details and put them in bad light.
+But if you intend on surviving infidelity in your marriage and work things out with your spouse, it may not be a great idea to divulge in all the dirty details and put them in a bad light.
 Eventually, everyone will question your motives for staying.
-And you don’t want your relationship be put out there for public judgement.
+And you don’t want your relationship to be put out there for public judgment.